hustZhangYu/MosaicAADynamics/README.md

  ## Numerical results
  In this part, we show the codes which are used to take the numerical simulations.
+ We will show some properties of the mosaic AA model.
- The main numerical study contains wavepacket dynamics and particle distributiom.
+ The main numerical study also contains wavepacket dynamics and particle distributiom.
+### Mosaic AA model

+Mobility edge

+ExtendeProportion.

  ### Wavepacket dynamics
  Time evolutionn of wavepacket

  Time evolution of $\langle x^2 \rangle$
  ### Particle number distribution
 Imbalance